History of Southeast Asia: Medieval period

 In Maritime Southeast Asia, the Srivijaya kingdom on Sumatra developed into the dominant power by the 5th century CE.
 Its capital Palembang became a major seaport and functioned as an entrepôt on the Spice Route between India and China.
-Srivijaya was also a notable center of Vajrayāna Buddhist learning and influence.
+Srivijaya was also a notable centre of Vajrayāna Buddhist learning and influence.
 Around the 6th century CE, Malay merchants began sailing to Srivijaya, where goods were transported directly in Sumatran ports.
 The winds of the Northeast Monsoon during October to December prevented sailing ships from proceeding directly from the Indian Ocean to the South China Sea, as did the Southwest Monsoon during July to September, forcing trade routes to pass through Srivijaya.
 However, the kingdom's wealth and influence began to fade when advancements in nautical technology in the 10th century enabled Chinese and Indian merchants to ship cargo directly between their countries.
 These advancements also aided the Chola dynasty of Tamilakam, Southern India, in carrying out a series of destructive attacks on Srivijaya, effectively ending Palembang's entrepôt position in the Indo-Chinese trade route.
 As the influence of the Srivijaya kingdom faded by about the 13th century, Sumatra came to be ruled by a kaleidoscope of Buddhist kingdoms for the next two centuries, including the Malayu, Pannai, and Dharmasraya kingdoms.